Dirt Truck Rules

 Lower A-arms must be factory and may have a maximum extension of 2 inches.
 Extension must be straight out.
 Lower A-arms must be mounted in factory mount.

 Any factory spindle may be used.
 No aftermarket or tubular spindles may be used.
 No wide 5 hubs.

 Rear: Rear leaf springs must remain in stock locations, using factory front mount.
 No rear coils

 Rear sliders or shackles are allowed.
 Shackles must be mounted in factory location.
 If rear sliders are used they may be placed within 6 inches of factory spring mount.
 Rear spring cannot mount any higher than bottom of the frame.

 Aftermarket rear leafs are allowed.

 Any rear end torq-link may be used.
-(Examples, pull bar, lift bar, biscuit bar) No coil-overs allowed, however coil eliminators are allowed, shock and spring must be separated!
-(Update 2019)
+(Examples, pull bar, lift bar, biscuit bar) Coil over is allowed on lift bar if you so choose.
+(Update 2022)

 No four link or Z link type suspensions allowed.

 Shocks: Racing shocks may be used, only one shock per wheel.